NN-EMD: Efficiently Training Neural Networks using Encrypted Multi-Sourced Datasets: The Proposed NN-EMD Framework

+Here, we present the details of our proposed \textit{NN-EMD} framework.
+As mentioned above, \textit{NN-EMD} mainly includes two parties: the \textit{server} and the \textit{client pool}, and they use \textit{S2PHC} and \textit{S2PVC} protocols.
 Suppose that there exists data sources $S_{d}$=$\{d_1, ..., d_m\}$, where each data source $d_k \in S_{d}$ has dataset $\pmb{X}_{d_k}$.
 The goal of the \textit{NN-EMD} framework is to train a neural network model based on the dataset $\pmb{X}$ that is composed of $\{\pmb{X}_{d_1}, ..., \pmb{X}_{d_m}\}$ without leaking $\pmb{X}$ to the \textit{server}, and without disclosing $\pmb{X}_{d_i}$ to $d_j$ where $d_i, d_j \in S_d \wedge d_i\ne d_j$.
 Such an assumption is common in existing vertical machine learning related literature, and also indicates there are no overlapping features among those data sources except for the identity feature used for the privacy-preserving entity resolution.

 Algorithm \ref{alg:framework} illustrates how our proposed \textit{S2PHC} and \textit{S2PVC} protocols are integrated in the training process of a neural network model.
 First, we initialize \textit{S2PHC} and \textit{S2PVC} protocols with proper security parameter $1^{\lambda}$ and function parameters $(\eta, \vec{\pmb{\eta}}, {n})$ as defined in Section \ref{sec:sc}.
 Then, the \textit{server} acquires the basic meta-information of the training dataset from each source from the \textit{client pool}, and decides several training hyperparameters such as proper mini-batch size $p_{\text{batch}}$ and dataset type $T_{d_{k}}$ shared with each data source (lines 1-3).
 Note that we define dataset types: $T_f$ and $T_p$ to indicate a dataset with a full or partial set of features corresponding horizontally and vertically partitioned datasets cases, respectively.